vanyauhalin/docker-nginx/README.md

 - A static Brotli module.
 - Support for obtaining SSL certificates with their auto-renewal.
-- Support for obtaining Origin CA certificates from Cloudflare with their auto-renewal.
 - The ability to substitute environment variables in the Nginx configuration.
 - A few basic snippets to configure Nginx.